redis/ioredis/README.md

 node error | emits when an error occurs when connecting to a node

 ### Password
-Setting the `password` option to access password-proctected clusters:
+Setting the `password` option to access password-protected clusters:

 ```javascript
 var Redis = require('ioredis');